“Rationality Rules” Bungles Tom Holland

 Because Holland has a grasp of historiography somewhat above high school-level, he knows that complex social movements are not monocausal and are the result of a confluence of influences and inputs.
 So his discussion of the origins and process of the Abolition Movement notes a variety of currents – economic, social, political and, yes, religious – that came together to give rise to this development.
 He is fully aware of the influence of the Enlightenment philosophes, as well as earlier ideas about liberty and rights – his discussion of Abolition comes, after all, in a chapter he called “Enlightenment”.

 But, as he says in the clip Woodford shows, the most significant motivation for Abolition was initially religious.
 He details how the irascible Quaker, Benjamin Lay, came to the same conclusions as Gregory of Nyssa fourteen centuries earlier and laid the foundations of the acceptance of Abolition first by his fellow Quakers and then by the Evangelical movement in the late eighteenth century.
 That they were resisted by other Christians is not something Holland “ignores”, but – yet again – something he discusses (e.g. p.
 368).
 And while the (somewhat contradictory) musings on the subject by the thinkers of the Enlightenment had an influence, no excited crowds raced from a philosophical salon or learned discussion in a London coffee shop to demand an end to slavery.
-But plenty did so after leaving a Quaker prayer meeting or Evangelical movement.
+But plenty did so after leaving a Quaker prayer meeting or fiery Evangelical sermon.
 It was these people that made Abolitionism a mass movement in England and, eventually, in the United States.
 When the British Foreign Secretary, Lord Castlereagh, returned to London after signing the Treaty of Paris on eradicating the slave trade, he was met with remarkable public protests at some concessions made to French slave merchants:

 [A]n unprecedented campaign of protest had swept Britain.
 Petitions on a scale never before witnessed had deluged Parliament.
 A quarter of all those eligible to sign them had added their names.
 Never before had the mass of the British public committed themselves so manifestly to a single issue.
 It had become for them, the French Foreign Minister noted in mingled bemusement and disdain, ‘a passion carried to fanaticism, and one which the ministry is no longer at liberty to check’.
 (Holland p.394)

 This mass of people were motivated by several influences, but the primary one was religious fervor.
 Of course, the Enlightenment ideals of liberty and rights were also in the air and this is acknowledged by Holland, who notes “twin traditions of Britain and France, of Benjamin Lay and Voltaire, of enthusiasts for the Spirit and enthusiasts for reason, had joined in amity”. (p.
-395-6) Once again, something that Woodford claims Holland “ignores’ is not only not ignored, but discussed with far greater knowledge, nuance and sophistication than a blunderer like Woodford could ever manage to muster.
+395-6) Once again, something that Woodford claims Holland “ignores’ is not only not ignored, but discussed with far greater knowledge, depth, nuance and sophistication than a blunderer like Woodford could ever manage to muster.

 Similarly, Woodford claims Holland “fails to address” other subjects that he addresses, in detail and with great care.